 Windrush scandal: One year on

-It’s been a year and a half since Paulette Wilson was sent to a detention centre and threatened with deportation to Jamaica.

-She came to the UK as a child, working for more than 30 years here, and was one of thousands of people affected by the Windrush scandal which made headlines in 2018.

-The government has set up a scheme to compensate for people like Mrs Wilson – but will that be enough?
+Paulette Wilson was threatened with deportation to Jamaica a year and a half ago and the UK government has now set up a scheme to compensate for those who were wrongly threatened with deportation – but will that be enough?

 -